BIOL548O/BIOL548O.github.io/installation.md

 ### Git installation: Windows

-**Option 1** (*recommended*): We concur with [Software Carpentry](http://software-carpentry.org), an organization that "teaches lab skills for scientific computing", and paraphrase their installation instructions:
+We reccommend this approach, following [Software Carpentry](http://software-carpentry.org), an organization that "teaches lab skills for scientific computing" (and also STAT545):

   * Install [Git for Windows](https://git-for-windows.github.io/), previously known as `msysgit` or "Git Bash", to get Git in addition to some other useful tools, such as the Bash [shell](git09_shell.html).
-Yes, all those names are totally confusing.
+      - Yes, all those names are totally confusing.
   * This approach leaves the Git executable in a conventional location, which will help you and other programs, e.g. RStudio, find it and use it.
-This also supports a transition to more expert use, because the Bash [shell](git09_shell.html) will be useful as you venture outside of R/RStudio.

-After installation, you still need to [introduce yourself to Git](git04_introduce-self-to-git.html) and [get it to remember your GitHub username and password](git06_credential-caching.html).
-If your Git client guides you through this, seize that opportunity!
-Otherwise follow the links for some assistance.

 ### Git installation: Mac